 Again, I’m going to show you some of my favorite picks for each category of want, need, wear, read, because the possibilities are endless and this should give you some good ideas to fill your list, or at the very least, get you started!

 WHAT BABIES Want:

 A great idea for developing fine and gross motor skills is a busy board!
 I’ve seen a lot of people make these themselves with different things from the hardware store, think of various types of locks, doorknobs, etc. However, if that’s not your idea of a fun time – this one is really cool too!
-It can be folded up to travel, and is perfect for your toddler to help teach them new skills like tying their shoes or zipping up coats.
+It can be folded up to travel, and is perfect for your baby (or toddler) to help teach them new skills like tying their shoes or zipping up coats.

 GIFTS BABIES Need: